Peter II of La Marche

 Coat-of-arms of Peter II, Count of La Marche.

-Pierre of Bourbon-La Marche (1342 – 1362 in Lyon) was the eldest son of James I, Count of La Marche and Jeanne of Chatillon, and was a French prince du sang.
+Pierre (Peter) of Bourbon-La Marche (1342 – 1362 in Lyon) was the eldest son of James I, Count of La Marche, and Jeanne of Chatillon, and was a French prince du sang.

 He was knighted by his father shortly before the Battle of Brignais, in which both father and son fought.
 Both were mortally wounded during the battle, but were carried away by their soldiers to Lyon.
 He survived his father only a short while, and was succeeded by his brother Jean.